janzenlim21/test-repo-demo-1/README.md

-# <PROJECT-NAME-REPLACE>
+# pythonrandomproject

-This is a sample test repo for <PROJECT-NAME-REPLACE>.
+This is a sample test repo for pythonrandomproject.

 ### WHAT DOES THIS REPO DO?
-It prints out the name of your project: <PROJECT-NAME-REPLACE>
+It prints out the name of your project: pythonrandomproject